Fiji Islands Scuba Diving

 Lomaiviti – Fijian for Central Fiji – is the best scuba diving destination in the Fiji Islands.

-The pristine coral reefs with colorful tropical fish are a divers paradise.
+The pristine coral reefs with colorful tropical fish are a diver’s paradise.
 Walls, caves, overhangs, and colorful soft and hard coral gardens full of reef fish.

 The outside reefs and the passages of the reef systems are exposed to major ocean currents as well as tidal currents are the terrain for the advanced scuba diver.